TECHNICAL MANUAL // 09

 The first two rounds of a game establish the political landscape.
 Players look at their spawn position, identify nearby bonus zones, and decide who to approach and who to avoid.
 A well-designed map gives every player at least two viable opening strategies.

-Ask yourself: when a player spawns at group 0, what do they do first?
+Ask yourself: when a player starts in your first spawn group, what do they do first?
 If the answer is always “attack the same neighbour,” the map has a scripted opening.
 Give players choices.

 Keep Spawns Apart

 A spawn should never be directly connected to another spawn.
 When spawns are adjacent, the first-moving player can eliminate a neighbour before they’ve taken a turn — not a strategy choice, just seat luck.
 If two regions need to touch, route the connection through at least one intermediate territory.
-That intermediate node becomes defensible mid-spoke terrain instead of a kill zone.
+That in-between territory becomes defensible ground instead of a kill zone.

 Contact Surface Matters More Than Territory Count